Anonymous

 rkn61

 The concern expressed by you in your first post is neatly explained by our Senior expert, Umakantan sir.
-Hence I shall be answering to your second post.
+Hence, I shall be answering to your second post.

-Second is the informal relationship, where you have to meet your Manager/HOD to get his consent for administration/management of your work.
+Second is the informal relationship, where you have to meet your Manager/HOD to get his consent for the administration/management of your work.
 This need not be mentioned in your written employment contract.

-contract, but, seeking approval/consent by your department manager is an unwritten clause in your employment contract.
-Try to persuade and convince your manager that you have taken a decision to leave your current company, only for your career prospects .
+Thus, serving of the notice period after resignation is a written clause/condition in your employment contract, but seeking approval/consent by your department manager is an unwritten clause in your employment contract.
+Try to persuade and convince your manager that you have taken a decision to leave your current company, only for your career prospects.

 From India, Aizawl